swarooprm/CSE576HW/tasks/README.md

-`task589_flores_translation` | Translating the text from english to sinhali| Translation `task587_flores_translation` | Translating the text from english to neen | Translation `task588_WikiText-103_answer_generation` | Generate title for the given passage| Answer Generation
+`task589_flores_translation` | Translating the text from english to sinhali| Translation `task587_flores_translation` | Translating the text from english to neen | Translation `task588_WikiText-103_answer_generation` | Generate title for the given passage| Answer Generation 'task591_flores_translation_sntoen' | Translating the text from sinhali to english | Translation